Frequently Asked Questions

 What Can I Expect During the Repair Process?

 During the repair process, your Project Manager will provide regular updates on permits, schedules, and inspections.
 They will guide you in choosing materials like kitchen design, roofing, siding, and more.
 Additionally, they will assist with showroom visits and provide selection sheets for your choices.
 They'll also manage the documentation for any supplementary items or change orders.
+It is important to follow your Project Manager’s guidance on returning to your property during the repair process as it is an active job site.

 How Do Draw Schedules Work?

 During restoration and repair, ClassONE® coordinates with your insurance and possibly your mortgage company to ensure work aligns with the contract.
-Your insurance company initially releases deposit funds to start.
-ClassONE® requests additional funds as milestones are reached.

 What is a Change Order?